Back Over There

 After the war the Adjutant General Office of each State was supposed to communicate the details of the death to the Italian authorities but due to the language barrier, to the difficulties in identifying correctly the generalities, to the heavy misspellings and distortions of their names or simply because the soldier chose to become an American Citizen, only a fraction (less than 30%) was captured and remembered in the Italian Honor Roll.

-This projects aims to fill that void.
+This project aims to fill that void.

 Digging into the several Adjutant General Reports and Gold Stars programs made available in the 1920’s, browsing through surviving service reports and pension claims, interpreting Pershing’s daily casualty report published on the U.S. Official Bulletin (often wrong and incomplete) and reading dozens (or hundreds) of Regimental Histories it was possible to identify almost 3000 Italian born soldiers who died between 1917 and 1919 while serving with the US Army either.
-By crossing those names with some genealogical resources such as the Ellis Island database, the WW1 Draft cards and Italian birth and church records, it was possible to rebuild pieces of each individual history, taking a glimpse into their families, their profession and their military service, “humanizing” in a way an entry of a database.
+By crossing those names with some genealogical resources such as the Ellis Island database, the WW1 Draft cards and Italian birth and church records, it was possible to rebuild pieces of each individual history, taking a glimpse into their families, their profession and their military service, “humanizing” an entry of a database.

 This database is a live document and success of this project relies in your contribution in preserving a common heritage, if one of your ancestors is listed here or if you see any familiar name please contact us and share your story!